sinequa/sba-angular/docs/guides/1-architecture.md

 In general, the state should be persisted if:

 - It is important to the user.
 For example, the current search query should be persisted if the user refreshes the page, so that they see the same results.
-- It cannot be recomputed from other state: For example, the current search results can be recomputed from the search query, so they do not need to be persisted.
+- It cannot be recomputed from other state: For example, the search query cannot be recomputed from something else, but the current search results can be recomputed from the search query, so they do not need to be persisted.

 The state can be persisted in the following places: